SEAME-pt/Team06_autonomous-vehicle/Middleware/README.md

 - Support for additional sensors.
 - Improved threading and scheduling to optimize performance further.
 - Enhanced error handling and diagnostics for robust operation.
+- Added complexity for CAN and ZMQ communication: ID system and message content
+- Reading and Publishing on different threads with added thread safety
+- Logging implementation